ayeshasilvia/inventory-monitoring-capstone-project/project-proposal.md

 ### Datasets and Inputs

 To complete this project I will be using the Amazon Bin Image Dataset.
 The dataset contains 500,000 images of bins containing one or more objects.
 For each image there is a metadata file containing information about the image like the number of objects, it's dimension and the type of object.
 For this task, I will try to classify the number of objects in each bin.
-The images are available here: s3://aft-vbi-pds/bin-images/
+The images are available here: s3://aft-vbi-pds/bin-images/.
+Images are located in the bin-images directory, and metadata for each image is located in the metadata directory.
+Images and their associated metadata share simple numerical unique identifiers.
+For example, the metadata for the image at https://aft-vbi-pds.s3.amazonaws.com/bin-images/523.jpg is found at https://aft-vbi-pds.s3.amazonaws.com/metadata/523.json.

 Following is an example image:

 ![alt](https://aft-vbi-pds.s3.amazonaws.com/bin-images/523.jpg)

-Following is a sample metadata file:
+Following is the corresponding metadata file:
 ```
 {
     "BIN_FCSKU_DATA": {